NABlock/Samsung_S8_FRP_Hacking/README.md

-##### Thanks to my friends that gave me this possibility to play with her Samsung Galaxy S8 !
+##### Thanks to my friends that gave me this possibility to play with the Samsung Galaxy S8 !
+Of course i unlocked the device for free.

 Enjoy your fully unlocked Samsung GALAXY S8 !